SQConnect/Quantify-Public-documentation/options_greeks_manual.md

 ## Overview

-This manual documents the comprehensive options Greeks support implemented in the Saxo broker integration.
-The system provides real-time Greeks data, theoretical calculations, data validation, and advanced analytics for options trading.
+This manual documents the comprehensive options Greeks support in the Quantify Options Framework.
+The system provides real-time Greeks data, theoretical calculations, data validation, and advanced analytics for options trading through a unified broker interface.

+### Broker Support

+All Greeks functionality is accessed through the abstract `BaseBroker` interface:

+- **✅ Saxo Bank**: Full Greeks support with real-time data
+- **⚠️ Other Brokers**: May have limited or no options support

+All examples use the standard broker interface (`broker.method_name()`) for maximum compatibility.

 ## Table of Contents